Active Transportation Needs Assessments with California Native American Tribes

-Community input will inform the project process through the guidance of representatives from the Tribal advisory committee, community scoping meetings and field surveys, and tribal review and feedback on draft assessment reports; as well as advisory committee review and feedback on data delivered to Caltrans.
+Community input informed the project process through the guidance of representatives from the Tribal advisory committee, community scoping meetings and field surveys, and tribal review and feedback on draft assessment reports; as well as advisory committee review and feedback on data delivered to Caltrans.

-- Collect data and document the tribe’s active transportation needs in a manner that is culturally relevant and will help them compete for Active Transportation Program grants and other funding to implement improvements.
+- Collected data and documented the tribe’s active transportation needs in a manner that is culturally relevant and will help them compete for Active Transportation Program grants and other funding to implement improvements.

-- Conduct a 1-2 day site visit that may include pedestrian and bicycle audits, and workshops and consultations with tribal leaders, designated tribal representatives, community members, and representatives from inter-jurisdictional as well as partner agencies.
+- Conducted a 1-2 day site visit that included pedestrian and bicycle audits, and workshops and consultations with tribal leaders, designated tribal representatives, community members, and representatives from inter-jurisdictional as well as partner agencies.

-- Develop and submit a report to each of the respective tribes that summarizes the data and information gathered during the assessment process and provides recommendations for short and long-term improvements.
+- Developed and submitted a report to each of the respective tribes that summarizes the data and information gathered during the assessment process and provides recommendations for short and long-term improvements.